What causes plastic parts to fail, leading to property damage or serious injury/death?

 - Chemical analysis identifying incompatible chemicals like FTIR and GC-MS

 - ASTM tests to determine if parts were manufactured to meet specifications

 Once we determine the root cause of plastic failure, we offer expert advice on how to solve the problem.
 If the failure was caused by poor part design, we help redesign the part.
 If the failure was caused by defective manufacturing, we can help improve the manufacturing operation and develop quality control tests to identify defective parts.
-If a part is involved in a litigation, we have extensive experience working with both Plaintiff and Defense Attorneys as expert witnesses.
+If a part is involved in litigation, we have extensive experience working with both Plaintiff and Defense Attorneys as expert witnesses.